 Again, you can deduct up to 100% of the family leave contribution from employee wages.
 In this case, you can deduct $1.20 from the employee’s wages for family leave contribution.

 Your total employer contribution for PFML is $3.36.
 And, your employee’s total contribution is $3.44 ($2.24 for medical leave and $1.20 for family leave).

 Employers can apply for annual exemptions from making contributions for both medical leave and family leave.
 To be eligible for exemption from PFML, employers must offer an equivalent private plan option to employees.
 Businesses that receive the exemption will not be covered by the PFML plan.

-Some regulations for PFML are still in development.
 Check Massachusetts’ website for more questions regarding the MA paid family leave program.